Pickleball Gear

 Buy if:

-• You want two high-quality budget paddles:
+• You want the best-quality budget paddles:

 these are elongated paddles made from carbon fiber, and they're better built than most budget-set paddles.